CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Published: 2026-06-22
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.14.2

-- Improvement to version.dll proxy loading.
-- CZT can now load and manage mods that utilize the below files.
-	- version.dll + .asi
-	- winmm.dll
-	- dsound.dll
-	- dinput8.dll
-	- dxgi.dll
-	- d3d12.dll
-- All profiles utilize this besides schedule 1 being as it literally uses melon loader to inject mods.
 - Fixed an issue where loader style mods were being kept in a folder instead of being linked to the exe.
 	- This only happened when the mod was double foldered within its zip.
-- Thats a wrap.
-I hope everyone enjoys using CZT, and happy modding!
-	- No more updates will be pushed.
-I wasnt even going to reopen the project, but i could resist adding fh6.
- 	- I still use czt regularly so if something *major* breaks im sure ill fix it.
-    - As for new features, take the plugin creator docs from this github and feed it to claude.
-Im sure you can come up with something.

 ## Version: 3.0.14.2